Esri/arcgis-maps-sdk-java-samples/README.md

 To import the samples with Eclipse's default gradle plugin, follow these steps:

 1. Open Eclipse and select *File > Import*.
-2. For the import wizard, choose *Gradle > Gradle Project*, then click Next.
+2. In the import wizard, choose *Gradle > Gradle Project*, then click Next.
 3. Select the `arcgis-runtime-samples-java` directory as the project root directory.
 You can choose a category or sample directory to only import those samples.
 4. Click *finish* to complete the import.

 By default, Eclipse shows each sub-project as a separate project in the workspace.
 If you want to see the samples in a nested folder view, follow these steps:

 1. Open the Project Explorer view by selected *Window > Show view > Project Explorer*.
 2. Click the down-arrow in the top-right corner of the Project Explorer window OR press Ctrl + F10 with the Project